Consensys/doc.goquorum/docs/HowTo/Use/adding_nodes.md

 #### Permissioned nodes

-If using the `permissioned-nodes.json` file for permissioning, then you must make sure this file is updated on all nodes before the new node is able to communicate with existing nodes.
+If using the `permissioned-nodes.json` file for [permissioning](../Configure/Permissioning/BasicPermissions.md), you must make sure this file is updated on all nodes before the new node is able to communicate with existing nodes.

-You do not need to restart any nodes in order for the changes to take effect.
+You don't need to restart any nodes for the changes to take effect.

-!!! note

-    You can use either DNS names or IP addresses to specify nodes in `permissioned-nodes.json`.
-    Only bootnodes need to be specified with IP addresses.

 #### Static node connections

 If not using peer-to-peer node discovery (for example, you specify `--nodiscover`), then the node only makes connections to peers defined in the `static-nodes.json` file.

-When adding a new node, define peers in its `static-nodes.json` file.
+When adding a new node, [configure static peers](../Configure/StaticNodes.md) in its `static-nodes.json` file.

 The more peers defined here, the better the network connectivity and fault tolerance.

 !!! note

-    * You can use either DNS names or IP addresses to specify nodes in `static-nodes.json`.
-      Only bootnodes need to be specified with IP addresses.
-    * You do not need to update the existing peers static nodes for the connection to be established, although it is good practice to do so.
+    * You don't need to update the existing peers' static nodes for the connection to be established, although it is good practice to do so.
-    * You do not need to specify every peer in your static nodes file if you do not wish to connect to every peer directly.
+    * You don't need to specify every peer in your static nodes file if you do not wish to connect to every peer directly.

 #### Peer-to-peer discovery

-If you are using discovery, then more options *in addition* to static nodes become available.
+If using discovery, more options in addition to static nodes become available.

-- Any nodes that are connected to your peers, which at the start will be ones defined in the static node list, will then be visible by you, allowing you to connect to them; this is done automatically.
+- Any nodes connected to your peers, which at the start are your [static node connections](#static-node-connections), are discoverable by you; this is done automatically.

-- You may specify any number of bootnodes, defined by the `--bootnodes` parameter.
+- You may specify any number of [bootnodes](../Configure/Bootnodes.md), defined by the `--bootnodes` parameter.
-    This takes a commas separated list of enode URIs, similar to the `static-nodes.json` file.
+  This takes a comma-separated list of enode URLs, similar to the `static-nodes.json` file.
-    These act in the same way as static nodes, letting you connect sto them and then find out about other peers, whom you then connect to.
+  These act in the same way as static nodes, letting you connect to them and find out about other peers, who you then connect to.

 !!! note

-    If you have discovery disabled, this means you will not try to find other nodes to connect to, but others can still find and connect to you.
+    If you have discovery disabled, you won't try to find other nodes to connect to, but others can still find and connect to you.

 ## Adding Tessera nodes